Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

-} .1in \noi Before we switch to details, a few remarks.
+\noi Before we switch to details, a few remarks.

-\nl Firstly, the claimed upper bound $0.6627...$ on eccentricities was established by T. Levi Civita \cite{leviCivita1904}.
-It is due to the fact that, as well as in \cite{arnold63, pinzari13}, the proof uses the machinery of real--analytic functions.
+\nl Firstly, the claimed upper bound $0.6627\ldots$ is classical.
+It is related to the fact that, as well as in \cite{arnold63, pinzari13}, the proof uses the machinery of real-analytic functions.
+We refer the reader to \cite{tisserand1889, leviCivita1904} and references therein for general notices.
+A treatment of the argument, as needed in the present paper, is provided in Section \ref{Computing the domain of holomorphy}.

-\nl Secondly, as it may be seen to the choice of $a_j^\pm$, the distances among the planets' semi--axes are not of the same order, but grow super--exponentially going towards the sun.
+\nl Secondly, as it may be seen to the choice of $a_j^\pm$, the distances among the planets' semi-axes are not of the same order but grow super-exponentially going towards the sun.
 This resembles a sort of belt arrangement, observed in nature for asteroids.
 It is possible to prove an analogous result, with increasing distances in the opposite direction.

 \nl Thirdly, the result in Theorem A (especially, the claimed growth of $a_i^\pm$) may be regarded as an alternative way of solving the problem of the limiting degeneracy -- without Birkhoff normal form.